 Cleco clamps hold the paper to the pulley so the holes can be marked with a sharpie.
 Small dots mark where the cotter pin holes need to be. |

 Keep the drill bit cool (I used water) and take your time.
 These little holes each took about 10 minutes.
-Black carbide drills work. |
+Black carbide drills work.
+The drill press doesn't go slow enough and heats the bit up. |

 Wednesday, June 13, 2018